realm/realm-js/packages/realm-app-importer/README.md

 Imports an app directory into MongoDB Realm (formerly known as Stitch).

 This CLI works around a few shortcomings of the official Stitch CLI - most notably around import of apps referencing secrets.
 When importing an app, the server creates an app id based on the apps name.
-This tool also helps you inject this id into other tools by either saving it to a file or serving it over HTTP.
+This package also helps you inject this id into other tools by either saving it to a file or serving it over HTTP.

 ## Importing an app